Cockburn’s double-double powers Illinois past Hampton 120-71

 Hampton: It was a learning experience for a Hampton team that isn’t nearly as bad as this score might indicate.
 But the Pirates were outgunned from the beginning and never challenged Illinois for the lead.

-Illinois: It was the best overall game, offensively and defensively, in coach Brad Underwood’s three seasons.
+Illinois: It was the best overall game, offensively and defensively, in Underwood’s three seasons.

 UP NEXT